 - Time allocated by Dr. Paul Kershaw as part of his research, teaching and community engagement responsibilities as a tenured professor at the University of British Columbia.

-- Some of Dr. Kershaw's time is allocated to his participation, and through him Gen Squeeze's participation, in UBC's Housing Research Collaborative, which is a separate initiative with its own funding streams.
+- Some of Dr. Kershaw's time is allocated to his participation, and through him Gen Squeeze's participation, in UBC's Housing Research Collaborative, and the Human Early Learning Partnership, which have their own funding streams.